mehta-lab/waveorder/docs/calibration-guide.md

 The Poincare sphere is also useful for calculating the ratio of intensities measured before and after an analyzer illuminated with a polarized beam.
 First, find the point on the Poincare sphere that corresponds to the analyzer; in our case we have a right-circular analyzer corresponding to the south pole.
 Next, find the point that corresponds to the polarization state of the light incident on the analyzer; this could be any arbitrary point on the Poincare sphere.
 To find the ratio of intensities before and after the analyzer $I/I_0$, find the great-circle angle between the two points on the Poincare sphere, $\alpha$, and calculate $I/I_0 = \cos^2(\alpha/2)$.
 As expected, points that are close together transmit perfectly ( $\alpha = 0$ implies $I/I_0 = 1$), while antipodal points lead to extinction ( $\alpha = \pi$ implies $I/I_0 = 0$).

-This geometric construction shows that we can expect all of our targeted non-extinction states to transmit the same intensity because all of the states that live on the same line of colatitude have the same great-circle angle to the south pole (the analyzer).
+This geometric construction illustrates that all non-extinction polarization states have the same intensity after the analyzer because they live on the same line of colatitude and have the same great-circle angle to the south pole (the analyzer).
 We use this fact to help us find our non-extinction states.

 Practically, we find our first non-extinction state immediately using the liquid crystal manufacturer's measurements from the factory.
 In other words, we apply a fixed voltage offset to the extinction-state voltages to find the first non-extinction state, and this requires no iteration or optimization.
 To find the remaining non-extinction states, we keep the polarization orientation fixed and search through neighboring states with different ellipticity to find states that transmit the same intensity as the first non-extinction state.